swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 ~~~
 {:class="out"}

+The fourth column here is the name of each CpG island - which in this case is just a numerical ID assigned by the folks at UCSC.

 The bedtools help
 -----------------

-To bring up the help, just type
+You should have installed bedtools as part of the setup for this bootcamp.
+In which case, you can bring up the help by typing:

 ~~~
 $ bedtools
 ~~~
 {:class="in"}

+If that didn't work, you probably don't have bedtools installed properly.
+Have a look at <http://bedtools.readthedocs.org/en/latest/content/installation.html> for some help.

-As you can see, there are multiple "subcommands" and for bedtools to
-work you must tell it which subcommand you want to use.
+If it did work, you should see that there are multiple "subcommands".
+For bedtools to work you must tell it which subcommand you want to use.
 Examples:

 ~~~
 $ bedtools intersect